 The University of Minnesota Particle Calibration Laboratory

 More dramatically, the second stage of testing gave us even more convincing evidence that PECO actively eliminates ozone molecules.
-This stage of testing consisted of two trials, each running introduced a PECO-Filter in an area of artificially dense ozone concentrations.
-In the test study, high levels of ozone (2.33 ppm and 3.02 ppm) are pumped into a test chamber where the PECO-Filter was installed.
+This stage of testing consisted of two trials, each introducing a PECO-Filter into an area of artificially dense ozone concentrations.
+In the test study, high levels of ozone are pumped into a test chamber where the PECO-Filter was installed.
 The ozone was allowed to come to rest in the chamber for 10 minutes, after which the Molekule PECO-Filter was turned on for the remainder of the six hour tests.

 Why ozone is harmful

 Ozone is a highly reactive and toxic oxygen-based gas comprised of three oxygen atoms, while the typical oxygen gas we breathe is comprised of two oxygen atoms.
 When one of the oxygen atoms separates from ozone it reacts to any number of organic materials that not only include those outside our bodies, but inside our bodies as well.
 In fact, ozone can convert harmless VOCs into toxic VOCs.

 Ozone generators are designed to emit dangerously high levels of ozone into the air of occupied, indoor spaces.
 These generators are typically used to help remove odors in an indoor space, however, they merely mask the smell.
 At high levels of concentration, ozone can damage lung tissue leading to aggravated reactions to respiratory ailments such as asthma and inflammation.
 Even at low levels, ozone can cause shortness of breath, headaches, and throat and lung irritation.

 Why PECO is different from air purifiers that emit ozone